-Jan Bros has lived on the St John's estate for 32 years.
+Jan Bros has lived on the St John's estate for over 30 years.
 She runs a social enterprise called J-go Consultants & Training, which supports local people running community projects.
 J-go has been running for 14 years and has links with over 65 local regeneration projects.
 Jan has considerable experience of training, enterprise and regeneration in social housing, public sector finance, contract management and procurement of major works contracts.
 Additionally, she has a keen interest in food growing, and would love to be involved in developing more sustainable food-growing projects on the Island.

 If you’d like to see what your resident panel members talk about, you can find summaries of the discussions in these resident panel round-ups.

 We review membership every three years and residents are chosen via an application, interview and selection process.
 They require varied skills, expertise and experience to join.
 This is because we want panel members to represent all residents, monitor and scrutinise our services and work with us to design service improvements.

 One of our most recent recruits is John Lestourgen, who joined the West Region Resident Panel in June 2020.
 We asked John a few questions about what led him to apply.
 Here's what he had to say.